MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 `rbegin` is used with a reversed string_view just as [begin](#begin) is used with a string_view.

-If the return value of `rbegin` is assigned to a `const_reverse_iterator`, the string_view object cannot be modified.
-If the return value of `rbegin` is assigned to a `reverse_iterator`, the string_view object can be modified.

-`rbegin` can be used to initialize an iteration through a string_view backwards.
+`rbegin` can be used to initialize an iteration backwards.

 ### Example